deleterium/SmartC/docs/2-API-Pseudo-Code.md

 ### Timestamps
 They are actually two integer 32-bit values joined in a 64-bit value.
 The most significant part (MSP) is the blockheight and the LSP is the transaction order when the block was forged.
+Do not be confused by transactions timestamps, that are the number of seconds since the genesis block (11-oct-2014 02:00:00 UTC)

 ### Messages
 An encrypted message to contract is the same as not sending a message.
+Messages are read and sent in batches of 32 bytes, they are called pages.
+The superregisters are used to store these values.

 # Pseudo code
 The code below is not valid for SmartC, but can give an idea what is happening when an API function is called.